Beyond Spa Days and Manicures: What Real Self-Care Looks Like

 And I believe these acts of self-care should be as habitual as brushing your teeth.
 Think of them as staving off the life equivalents of a root canal!

 Trust me, I’m not there yet but I’m working on it one night time journal and meditation session at a time……whilst booking in my next little spa afternoon with the girls of course!
-Like I said – treats are not off-limits people, just as long as they are not a substitute for genuine good old-fashioned acts of self-love and care.
+Like I said – treats are not off-limits people, just as long as they are not a substitute for genuine good old-fashioned acts of self-love.

 I’d love to hear your thoughts and favourite self-care practices so please share away!